 We took all sufficient precautions to secure our Google account.
 Still then, we shouldn’t gamble with our precious online identity.

-Feel free to take backup of your Gmail account.
-It is essential to regain your account access if something unexpected happened in future.
+Feel free to take a backup of your Gmail account.
+It is essential to regain your account access if something unexpected happened in the future.